Terms of service for interpreting work

 ‘Client’ means the Party commissioning Interpreting in the normal course of business.

 'Greek to Me Translations Ltd' is a Limited Company registered in England and Wales with company number 12758802 and registered office address at Level 1, Devonshire House, 1 Mayfair Place, London, England, W1J 8AJ, UK.

 ‘Intellectual Property Rights’ means copyright and related rights; performers’ rights; moral rights; goodwill and the right to sue for passing-off or unfair competition; rights to use and protect the confidentiality of confidential information (including know-how and trade secrets); and any other intellectual property rights of any person, including such rights or similar or equivalent rights or forms of protection which subsist or will subsist now or in the future in any part of the world.

-‘Interpreter’ means the party providing Interpreting in the normal course of business.
+‘Interpreter’ means the party providing Interpreting in the normal course of business and in this case, Vasiliki Prestidge, Director of Greek to Me Translations.
 The Interpreter shall normally be the person performing the Interpreting unless the Client has been explicitly informed that the Interpreting Task will be subcontracted, or the Interpreter customarily trades as an intermediary.

 ‘Interpreting’ means work produced by or carried out by the Interpreter which calls upon the interpreting skills of an Interpreter, but not any written translation work.

 ‘Interpreting Task’ means providing Interpreting as commissioned by the Client in accordance with this Agreement.